 Source: Good Gear Naturals, Treatment of QLD Itch

-As the name suggests, Queensland itch is a common cause of itchy skin in the horses of Queensland, but it does also occur right around Australia.
-This extremely itchy condition occurs when a horse's immune system mounts an allergic response to insect bites, chiefly Culicoides species ('midges' or 'no see ums'), but also other biting insects including stable flies and black flies.
+As the name suggests, Queensland itch is a common cause of itchy skin in horses in Queensland, but it also occurs right around Australia.
+This extremely itchy condition is caused by the horse's immune system mounting an allergic response to insect bites, chiefly Culicoides species ('midges' or 'no see ums'), but also other biting insects including stable flies and black flies.

 Typically Queensland itch first appears in horses around three years of age and is generally noticed by horse owners as intense itchiness resulting in rubbing, loss of hair and thickening of the skin across the topline and centre of the tail base and neck.
 These poor horses are literally tearing themselves apart!
 Generally symptoms are seasonal as the offending insects tend to be more active during the warmer, wetter times of the year.
 Symptoms may last for longer periods or even year round in tropical areas.

 If your horse is affected by Queensland Itch, taking steps to minimise their exposure to the biting insects causing the reaction is the first place to start.
-Twice daily use of a permethrin insect repellent spray such as Virbac Flyaway, particularly at the peak biting times of dawn and dusk, coupled with physical protection with fine mesh rugs and hoods should help.
-If your horse does not like to be sprayed (and let's face it who does), SHEILD pour on is another good option.
+Twice daily use of a permethrin insect repellent spray such as Virbac Flyaway, particularly at the peak biting times of dawn and dusk, coupled with physical protection with rugs and hoods should help.
+If your horse doesn't like to be sprayed (and let's face it who does), Shield Pour On is another good option.
 Culicoides species like to breed in stagnant water, manure and decaying vegetation, so by removing or covering these potential breeding sites you can reduce the numbers of biting flies and midges in your horse's environment.
-For stabled horses, the use of strong fans can also help to deter Culicoides species as they are not strong fliers, and fine mesh on windows and doorways can also help to prevent access without impinging on ventilation.
+For stabled horses, the use of strong fans can also help to deter Culicoides species as they are not strong fliers and fine mesh on windows and doorways can also help to prevent access without impinging on ventilation.

 Greasy Heel (Pastern Dermatitis)